itaylorm/Login/README.md

 Demonstration of MVVM Pattern leveraging Dependency Injection

-This project is based upon the Ray Wenderlich book Advanced iOS App Architecture Project is working through a version the MVVM Project working only on implementing the Login logic Right now the project only displays a Red screen when run
+This project is based upon the Ray Wenderlich book Advanced iOS App Architecture Project.
+I am working through a version the MVVM Project working only on implementing the Login logic Right now the project takes you to the welcome screen with sign up and sign in buttons

 To install you will need to have Pods installed